 CHRISTMAS is coming and my heart sinks just a little.

-I shall miss the hanging of the stockings and the letters I answered as if from the head elf.
+I miss the hanging of the stockings and the letters I answered as if from the head elf.

 I shall miss being woken up at 5am with squeals of excitement, hard as it may seem.

-Despite being at a Catholic school in Ronda they are non-believers so church rituals won’t fill the gap.
+Despite being educated at a Catholic school in Ronda they are non-believers so church rituals won’t fill the gap.

 Since our families live in the UK, it won’t be about a big family get-together, nor about sending cards since I never make it to the post office between the opening times of 11.45 and 14.30.

 This Christmas I am instead concentrating my resources on the feasting and decorating part.
 And, in the current tradition of eco-consciousness I am being as organic as possible.